PPPSONAL/php_emp_assignment/ReadMe3.md

 Primary Key, foreign key, Indexes
 How indexes works? https://chartio.com/learn/databases/how-does-indexing-work/ Group by VS order by main Difference ?
+Joins? and Type of joins?
 Where and having by main Difference ?
 Get the last thee max salaried person from table via sql Query to get the 31st highest salary.
-SELECT DISTINCT(Salary) FROM table ORDER BY Salary DESC LIMIT n,1 What is difference between stored procedures and functions what is current version of mysql and php
+SELECT DISTINCT(Salary) FROM table ORDER BY Salary DESC LIMIT n,1 What is difference between stored procedures and functions what is current version of mysql
 ```
 **HTML**
 ```